A natural Gromov-Witten virtual fundamental class: A ppendix

 \subsection{Proof of Theorem~\ref{3.TopTheorem}}

-Several facts about the topology of the moduli space are stated in Theorem~\ref{3.TopTheorem}.
-The proof is presented below, organized into four steps.
+Theorem~\ref{3.TopTheorem} states several properties about the topology of the moduli space.
+The proofs are presented below, organized into four steps.
 Along the way, two general facts about metric spaces and maps $f:X\ra Y$ are used repeatedly: \begin{enumerate}[(i)] \item If $(Y, d)$ is a metric space, then $f:X\ra Y$ induces a pseudo-metric $f^*d$ on $X$; this defines a topology on $X$ for which $f$ is continuous. \item A metric on $X$ induces a metric $d_{\cal H}$ -- the Hausdorff distance -- on the set $Z=Subsets_{c}(X)$ of its non-empty compact subsets that is compact whenever $(X,d)$ is compact. \end{enumerate}

 {\sc Step 1.} Using Facts~(i) and (ii), define an initial topology on $\ov\M_{A, g, n}(X)$ by pulling back the metrics on $\J(X)$, $\ov\M_{g,n}$ and $\ov\M_{g, n+1}\ti X$ by $\pi\ti \st \ti \Gamma$.
 More precisely, define the pseudo-metric $d_0$ by setting \bear d_0\big((C,f, J), (C',f',J')\big) \ =\ d_{\J}(J, J')\ +\ d_{\oM_{g, n}}\big(\st(C),\st(C')\big)\ +\ d_{\cal H}(\Gamma_f, \Gamma_{f'}) \eear with $\Gamma_f$ as in (\ref{3.defGammaf}).